66 Assisted Living Communities near Orlando

 Seniors who need help dressing, bathing and other activities of daily living (ADLs) often reach out to caregivers for assistance.
 This care can be done at home, in the seniors’ own house or at an assisted living community that’s set up specifically for aging citizens whose needs are best served by having round-the-clock access to qualified care.
 Assisted living is one of several levels of care seniors sometimes need, and it’s not to be confused with more medically oriented approaches, such as skilled nursing.
 Residents at assisted living communities usually live like any other apartment dwellers – with a great deal of privacy and control over their lives – but with a helpful staff on standby to look out for them and help get their ADLs done as effortlessly as possible.

-Services Available in Assisted Living Communities in Orlando
+What Services are Available in Assisted Living in Orlando?

 Aging citizens in Orlando’s assisted living communities can expect some of the best care in the nation.
 Even basic assisted living offers 24-hour help with mobility, grooming and personal care.
 State standards require every room to have emergency call systems in place, which can summon help at the push of a button or the pull of a cord.
 Many local communities go above and beyond basic standards, offering optional bedding and laundry service, community meals and group activities for residents.